Zabadak! (song)

 "Zabadak!" is a song by British musical group Dave Dee, Dozy, Beaky, Mick and Tich, written by Ken Howard and Alan Blaikley.
 It was released as a single in September 1967, peaking at number 3 on the UK Singles Chart and becoming the group's only single to chart on the Billboard Hot 100, peaking at number 52.
+It was their fifth of seven to chart in Canada.

-The song uses pseudo-African style percussion (created in the studio by the group) and a nonsense lyric, or likely DRUM BAND COMMANDS, in its repetitive chorus, to highlight the meaning of its two verses (sung in English).
+The song uses pseudo-African style percussion (created in the studio by the group) and a nonsense lyric in its repetitive chorus, to highlight the meaning of its two verses (sung in English).
 This use of an African motif was typical of the group's dabbling with other world styles of music, such as the Latin style of "Save Me" and the Greek style of "Bend It!"

+The group also recorded a version of "Zabadak!" in Italian, which was released as a single there backed with an Italian-language version of "Save Me".
+However, the single failed to chart.
+Both tracks were later included as bonus tracks on the 2003 CD release of If No-One Sang.

+It was revealed in 2025 by Beaky that Andy Bown of The Herd sang the low vocals on the song.

 Reception

 Reviewing for New Musical Express, Derek Johnson described "Zabadak" as "loaded with appeal and yet completely different from anything they have previously waxed.
 The basic influences are a blend between Afro-Cuban and Peruvian Incan.
 Add to this a catchy and continually-repeated chorus, some very attractive counter-harmonies, a pulsing beat with throbbing conga drums, and a lush string section in the background – plus a haunting tune that nags at the brain – and you've got a Hit".
 Billboard wrote that this "African flavored rhythm item has much of the feel of "Pata Pata".
 In a guest column for Disc and Music Echo, Radio Caroline DJ Johnnie Walker praised "Zabadak!" as "a well-produced record and a different sound".